 -backend-config="lock_method=POST" \

 -backend-config="unlock_method=DELETE"2.
-The Private GitLab Terraform Module Registry You can publish, version, and share your own Terraform modules privately within your GitLab instance.
-This promotes code reuse and standardization.
-Modules are published via a CI/CD pipeline and can be consumed in other projects by referencing the module's GitLab URL.
+The Private GitLab Terraform Module Registry You can publish, version, and share your own Terraform modules privately inside your GitLab instance.
+That makes it easier to reuse code and keep it standard.
+You publish modules through a CI/CD pipeline, and other projects use them by referencing the module's GitLab URL.

 Read more on how GitLab can help your team use Terraform.